 Nutritional research has established that different forms of iron–even in the same dose–are absorbed at vastly different rates (2).

-Not only that; the other foods you consume around the time of your iron supplement affect the amount that is absorbed.
+Not only that, the other foods you consume around the time of your iron supplement affect the amount that is absorbed.

+Iron absorption is affected by several different nutrients.
 Some things, like calcium and the tannins in tea, reduce iron absorption, while others, like vitamin C, enhance it.
 There is some evidence that “heme” form iron is more absorbable than mineral salts of iron like ferrous sulfate (3).